pattisdr/demo-ember-osf/setup/README.md

 # Cloud 9

 [Cloud 9](https://c9.io/) is an online integrated development environment with an Ubuntu workspace.
 It offers the ability to quickly get started with a free, public, and shareable workspace.
-The following steps will ensure that your Cloud 9 environment is set properly.
+The following steps will ensure that your Cloud 9 environment is set properly for this workshop.

 1. Create a new workspace
     - Add a workspace name, ex. workshop